Data Center Migration Project Plan

 - Finalized master plan and day of implementation checklist

-We will go through each phase in sequence and at the end of the article I will provide a template and sample checklist for your project plan.
+We will go through each phase in sequence and at the end of the article, we will provide a template and sample checklist for your project plan.

 Executive Level Project Initiation

 Obviously the decision to migrate a data center has to come from on high at the stakeholder level before it’s handed down to the applicable service manager or project manager.

 Everybody knows that buy-in is critical, but in terms of the tangibles:

 One of the most common problems with a data center migration is a disconnect between stakeholder expectations and how a migration progresses.

 To avoid this, getting a third party estimate for total costs and timetables early on can be invaluable.
 Additionally, discussing common points of tension to manage expectations can help avoid a lose-lose situation.
 The last thing anybody wants is to start a gargantuan project that gets cancelled half-way.

 Questions to Get Out of the Way